vinigem/workout-tracker/README.md

 ## Track
 ```
 a.
 It will display workout reports.
 b.
-It will display total workout time for the last day when workout was done.
+It will display total workout time for the current day when workout was done.
 c.
-It will also display duration of total workout done in the last week of Monday to Sunday.
+It will also display duration of total workout done in the current week from Monday to Sunday.
 d.
-It will also display total workout duration of last month.
+It will also display total workout duration of current month.
 f.
 It will display Charts of total calories burnt in Week, in month and in year respectively.
 ```